I am a 30-year veteran computer programmer with extensive experience in operating systems, video games, porting, and emulation.

 I’ve listed formal work projects first, with side projects at the end.

 2012–present: The ARM64 Era

-- Did first bring-up of Windows NT, first on simulators, then on two early ARM64 platforms.
+- Did initial bring-up on simulators and two early hardware platforms.

-- Wrote backend x86-to-ARM64 translator for the Cobalt project.
+- Wrote core backend x86-to-ARM64 translator for the Cobalt project.

 2008–2012: The ARM Era